grauds/clematis.doc/docs/clematis-explained/styling.md

 @tailwind utilities
 ```

-So the both preprocessors are available in the project and in its components.
+So both preprocessors are available in the project and in its components.

 ### Material UI Theme

-The Material Indigo theme is included in `project.json` with other CSS files, for example with styles.css and styles.sass:
+The Material Indigo theme is included in `project.json` with other CSS files,
+for example, with `styles.css` and `styles.sass`:

 ```json title="apps/money-tracker-ui/project.json"
 {